10 quick and easy microwave recipes

 If you're looking to jazz up plain ice cream or cake, this microwave recipe for caramel sauce is a winner.

 Warning: this stuff is addictive.

 - Put the butter into an average-sized mug and put it in the microwave for 30 seconds or until it's melted.
-We'd recommend covering the mug as butter has a tendency to explode
+We'd recommend covering the mug as butter has a tendency to explode in the microwave.

-- Remove from the microwave and pour on your chosen desert.
+- Remove from the microwave and pour on your chosen dessert.